guillochon/multitidal/README.md

 	./setup MultiTidal -noclobber -maxblocks=1000 -auto -3d -objdir=object_multitidal +newMpole +uhd

+One file must be copied over to the run directory for the default setup: `SpeciesList.txt`, which can be found in the object directory after running the setup command.

 For MHD, substitute `+uhd` with `+usm`.

 Use `+parallelIO` if it is supported for faster read/write of HDF5 files.

+To load a stellar profile, add `loadProfile=True` to the setup line.
+This will switch to the Helmholtz equation of state, which is customized by MultiTidal to use an extended Helmholtz table.
+If you use this flag, you must copy the extended Helmholtz table `helm_extended_table.dat` to your run directory from the object directory.